 A new public programme of learning and engagement events targeted at a wide range of people, a new espresso bar, improved facilities, an enlarged retail space and a fully refurbished Linbury Theatre all make up the plan to encourage visitors to spend more time in the building.

-Will the new design respect the listed building?
+Does the new design respect the listed building?

 Yes.
 We have been and continue to be in close consultation with English Heritage and Westminster City Council to ensure that this is the case.

-Will the new signage use a style that is considerate of the old building?
+Does the new signage use a style that is considerate of the old building?